satya00089/diagrammatic/README.md

 - **Multi-select**: Hold `Shift` and click multiple items
 - **Export Image**: Click "Download" button to save as PNG, JPEG, or SVG
 - **Export/Import**:
-  - Click "Export" to download as JSON or XML/DrawIO format
+  - Click "Export" to download as JSON format
-  - Click "Import" to load diagrams from JSON or XML files
+  - Click "Import" to load diagrams from JSON files
   - See [Export/Import Guide](docs/EXPORT_IMPORT.md) for details

 ### Theme Switching